pkarsy/NonVolatile/README.md

 - **You must make sure you are not modify them too often** or the EEPROM will wear soon (about 100000 writes).
 - **You must declare them as global variables.** The eeprom location is determined at runtime.
-If they are local, they point to different EEPROM location every time.
+If they are local, they point to elevated EEPROM location every time. **There is no boundary check in the code**.
 Declare all of them one after another, like the example above.
 And of course change the order only if you are going to reset the values.
 - In contrast to normal global variables, they are not get 0 at boot.